 What happens when your pelvic floor is too tight?

-Allen and Anna Kirby, M.D., an obstetrician/gynecologist who specializes in female pelvic health, often see young women suffering from a pelvic floor that is too tight.
-Many women have either overtrained their muscles or they hold stress and anxiety there.
+Allen, along with Dr. Anna Kirby, an obstetrician-gynecologist who specializes in female pelvic health, often sees young women suffering from a pelvic floor that is too tight.
+Many women and people with vaginas have either overtrained their muscles or they hold stress and anxiety there.
 This can also be a result of sexual trauma or abuse, says Kirby.

-But women with an overly tight pelvic floor don’t necessarily know that’s the problem.
+But people with an overly tight pelvic floor don’t necessarily know that’s the problem

 “There is a lot of cross-talk in the pelvic region,” says Kirby.
 “This means that if one organ in your pelvis is irritated, it can influence and sensitize another organ through nerve pathways.”

-But because of the taboo against talking about your genitals and reproductive organs, many women live with unnecessary discomfort.
+But because of the taboo against talking about your genitals and reproductive organs, many people live with unnecessary discomfort.

 “We want everyone to know that sex is not supposed to hurt,” says Allen.
 “If it does, you should come tell us about it.
 Make an appointment with a pelvic floor specialist and we can help you.”